Air transports of heads of state and government: Germany

 Until 2011 Germany's government officials used two Airbus A310-304 VIP carrying the same names, previously of East Germany's Interflug.
 They used two Airbus A340-313X VIP aircraft until 2023, previously of Germany's Lufthansa, redesigned by Lufthansa Technik in a VIP configuration, including sleeping rooms and an anti-missile system.
 The aircraft are named after Konrad Adenauer, the first chancellor of (West) Germany, and Theodor Heuss, its first President.
 In April 2019, the German Air Force ordered three Airbus A350-900 as their new government planes and as a replacement for the aging A340s.

 In Summer 2019, the Luftwaffe also ordered three Bombardier Global 6000 as an addition to the existing fleet.
 In 2022, the fleet was expanded by two A321LRs, which are used for both troop transport and government flight operations.

-The planes fly under German Air Force callsigns.